ostis-ai/scp-machine/CONTRIBUTING.md

   * `[ci]` - changes in `ci` configuration or scripts;
   * `[git]` - changes in `git` configuration;

 Each commit in Pull Request should be an atomic.
-Another word implement or fix one feature.
+In other words, it should implement or fix one feature.
 For example:

 <pre>
 Last commit
 ...
-[cpp] Colored log output
+[tests] Test contErase operator
-[cpp] Add class to work with console
+[changelog] Add info about contErase operator
 ...
 Init commit
 </pre>

-In this example we add class to work with console (where implemented colored output), then in another commit we had implementation of colored log output.
+In this example we add class to work with console (where implemented colored output), then in another commit we add gimplementation of colored log output.

 ***
 Each commit should have not much differences excluding cases, with: